DEEP-UNDER-ROV/IBVS/README.md

-The system estimates target pose directly from image features and generates body-frame velocity commands for closed-loop visual servoing.
+The system estimates target pose directly from image features and generates PWM commands sent to the FCU via MAVRROS for closed-loop visual servoing.

 ---